JulienGAMartin/JulienGAMartin.github.io/content/en/authors/om_emilie_gagnon/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- MSc students
+- MSc
-- Étudiants MSc
+#- Étudiants MSc
-- Lab members
+#- Lab members
 ---

 I study the habitat selection of Antillean manatees (Trichechus manatus manatus) in Sian Ka'an, southeastern Mexico.
 I am identifying the important environmental variables explaining manatee presence at both a fine and large spatial scale.
 For my statistical anaylses, I use generalized linear mixed models with a Bayesian approach.